-The Galapagos tortoises are one of the longest-lived species in the world; they can live to be over 150 years old.
-They can be recognised by their incredibly large size and slow movements.
-They can mate at any time of the year, and the eggs usually hatch between April and December.
+The Galápagos tortoises are one of the longest-lived species in the world – they’ve been known to live to over 150 years old.
+They can be recognised by their incredibly large size and slow movements – and mate at any time of the year, where the eggs usually hatch between April and December.

-Marine iguanas can be seen almost anywhere in the Galapagos Islands.
-They are good swimmers, and if you go snorkelling or diving around the seashore, you might find them swimming with you.
-They like to lie in the sun on the rocks to warm up after swimming in the cold water.
-Scientists believe that iguanas from South America drifted out to the sea millions of years ago, landed on the Galapagos Islands and evolved into marine iguanas.
+Marine iguanas can be seen almost anywhere in the Galápagos Islands.
+They are good swimmers and if you go snorkeling or diving around the seashore, you might just find them swimming with you – they love to lie in the sun on the rocks to warm up after swimming in the cold water, too.
+Scientists believe that iguanas from South America drifted out to the sea millions of years ago, landed on the Galápagos Islands and evolved into marine iguanas.

-Flightless cormorants, of course, cannot fly, and this is the only cormorant with this characteristic.
-Their wings are only one-third of their body size, which makes it impossible for them to fly.
-However, they are great swimmers, and can dive deep into the water, where they hunt for octopus and eels.
-They live only on the Isabela and Fernandina islands, and their numbers are now increasing as a result of successful conservation work.
+Flightless cormorants, of course, cannot fly and this is the only cormorant with this characteristic.
+Their wings are only one-third of their body size, making it impossible for them to fly.
+However, they’re great swimmers and can dive deep into the water, where they hunt for octopus and eels.
+They live only on the Isabela and Fernandina islands – and their numbers are now increasing as a result of successful conservation work.